-- he shows by word or action, dissent from any decision given by the Referee: - (m) he is guilty of ungentlemanly conduct.
+- (k) he persistently infringes the Laws of the Game; - he shows by word or action, dissent from any decision given by the Referee; - (m) he is guilty of ungentlemanly conduct.
 For any of these last three offences, in addition to the caution, an indirect free-kick shall also be awarded to the opposing team from the place where the offence occurred unless a more serious infringement of the Laws of the Game was committed.
 If the offence is committed by a player in his opponents' goal area, a free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.

-A player shall be sent off the field of play, if, in the opinion of the Referee, he:- (n) is guilty of violent conduct or serious
+A player shall be sent off the field of play, if, in the opinion of the Referee, he:- (n) is guilty of violent conduct or serious foul play;

-- foul play;

-- (o) uses foul or abusive language;

-- (p) persists in misconduct after having received a caution.
+- (o) uses foul or abusive language; - (p) persists in misconduct after having received a caution.